 FOREVER FAITHFUL is a life-sized bronze dog sculpture of a Belgain Malinois, created by prominent bronze sculptor Susan Bahary.
 It sits proudly outside the Washougal Police Department at 1320 A Street, Washougal.
 Thank you to the community for their donations to bring this piece to Washougal!

-This artistic display of community inspired and created bird houses is located at the City garden plot next to City Hall and got its start in Fall of 2016.
+This artistic display of community inspired and created bird houses is located next to City Hall and got its start in Fall of 2016.

 The full WACA project vision includes planting flowers and scrubs with the ultimate goal to create a beautiful butterfly and bird garden featuring these artistic bird houses of various sizes and décor.
 A place of beauty!